cjs0818/HRI-20069-/README.md

     # Run app.py when the container launches
     $ CMD ["python", "app.py"]
 ```
+### The app itself
 Create two more files, requirements.txt and app.py, and put them in the same folder with the Dockerfile.

   * requirements.txt
 ```